HabanaAI/Model-References/TensorFlow/computer_vision/UNet3D/README.md

 ## Changelog

+### 1.7.0

+* Added TimeToTrain callback for dumping evaluation times

 ### 1.6.0

-* Enabled UNet3D model on Gaudi2 with the same configuration as first-gen Gaudi.
+* Model enabled on Gaudi2, with the same config as first-gen Gaudi.

 ### 1.5.0